-The academic transcripts are required by the admissions committee of a university as proof of education.
+The admissions committee requires the academic transcripts of a university as proof of education.
 It also helps them understand the applicant’s academic performance.
 This is a mandatory document without which a student cannot apply for admission to foreign universities.

-Students applying for graduate programs require high school transcripts whereas, students applying for postgraduate programs have to provide their graduation or related previous university academic transcripts.
+Students applying for graduate programs require high school transcripts, whereas those applying for postgraduate programs have to provide their graduation or related previous university academic transcripts.
 Universities may sometimes ask students to submit transcripts of their last 2 qualifications.
 This is a very specific requirement and will depend on the university and the course you are applying for.

-You must always keep a soft copy of your transcripts handy so that you can upload them while applying.
-You should also go through the requirements of the university carefully as universities sometimes seek hard copies as well.
-In certain cases, students might not get a hard copy of the transcript as it is mailed directly to the new institution by the previous institution.
+You must always keep a soft copy of your transcripts handy to upload them while applying.
+You should also go through the university’s requirements carefully as universities sometimes seek hard copies.
+In some instances, students might not get a hard copy of the transcript as it is mailed directly to the new institution by the previous institution.

 Some important points to keep in mind before submitting your transcript:

 - Information on the transcript must be accurate and without any mistakes.

 - It must be an official document issued by the institution.

 Academic transcripts are called by different names in different countries or educational institutions.

 - Report Card

 - Diploma Supplement